 - Canon EF-S 24mm f/2.8 STM

-The Canon 24mm offers so little resistance and is so lightweight (just 125 grams) that you could well find that it ends up becoming your go-to lens.
-After all, even if those large clunky devices could capture beautiful images, it is difficult to choose anything else when your little lens also produces beautiful images.
+The Canon 24mm offers so little resistance and is so lightweight (just 125 grams) that it becomes your go-to lens.
+After all, even if those significant, clunky devices could capture beautiful images, it isn't easy to choose anything else when your little lens also produces beautiful images.

 One of the best features, offering experienced and professional photographers the freedom to work with their focus without having to turn off autofocus, is the full-time manual focus (even in AF mode).
 With this wide-angle lens, you can shoot stunning portraits and still-life pictures since it can focus on objects up to six inches in size.